Daio-io/SurfSpotter/README.md

 So, TODO:

+- Display errors to user
 - Scan range seek bar styling
-- Refactor services
-- Create Config
 - Icon assets
-- Create about page
-- Create settings page

 Long game:

+- Create settings page for custom setup
+- Switch to a remote config solution if needed
 - Add my beaches section
 - Ability to search for beach by name
 - Show data over few days